ubrant/documents-format/README.md

 Files can be placed under any directory structure inside single parent directory.

-Only the described format will be enough to produce valid documentation pages.
+Following described format is deemed enough (for now) to produce valid documentation pages.
+Efforts shall be made that further improvements in format should not disrupt existing documentation.

 Since, only **pure / plain text files** are required; Word Editors like _Microsoft Word_ and _Word-Pad_ are **not allowed** because they store text files in formatted binary / other formats.
 Following are a few examples of text editors that can be used for this purpose: